agea/tutorial.md/md/05-headers.md

-There are two ways to define headers, so you can give structure to your documents
+There are two ways to define headers:

 The biggest possible header
 ===========================

 # You can also use this markup

-(I prefer the first one as it's more readable when looking directly at the source code, but the two formats give the same results)
+(I prefer the first one as it's more readable when looking directly at the source code)

 A sub heading
 -------------